 - NRxBeam,i is the UE Rx beam sweeping factor:

-- NRxBeam,i = 1 if positioning frequency layer i is in FR1
+- NRxBeam,i = 1 if positioning frequency layer i is in FR1, and if positioning frequency layer i is in FR2

-- NRxBeam,i = 8 if positioning frequency layer i is in FR2 and the UE does not support lowerRxBeamSweepingThan8-FR2 defined in [34].
+- NRxBeam,i equals to the value as UE reported in lowerRxBeamSweepingThan8-FR2 if the capability is reported by the UE for the band containing positioning frequency layer i, and LMF indicates lowerRxBeamSweepingThan8-FR2 in NR-TDOA-RequestLocationInformation.

-- NRxBeam,i= numberOfRxBeamSweepingFactor [34] if positioning frequency layer i is in FR2 and the UE is capable of lowerRxBeamSweepingThan8-FR2 defined in [34].
+- NRxBeam,i equals to 8, otherwise.

 - [ Kcarrier_PRS is a scaling factor for PRS-based NR positioning measurements in RRC_INACTIVE.
 If the UE supports [Parallel PRS measurements in RRC_INACTIVE state], Kcarrier_PRS = 1; otherwise,

 - If Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ, Kcarrier_PRS=Kcarrier+1, where Kcarrier is defined in clause 4.2.2.4